Skip to main content

 │ │ ├── screenshot-3.png # web page screenshot after the back callback (after reverting target interaction)

-│ │ └── snap-seq.json # meta data about each browser interaction step
+│ │ └── snap-seq.json # metadata about each browser interaction step

 │ ├── logger